Section 377

-Section 377 of the British colonial penal code criminalized all sexual acts "against the order of nature".
+Section 377 is a British colonial Penal Code provision that criminalized all sexual acts "against the order of nature".
 The law was used to prosecute people engaging in oral and anal sex along with homosexual activity.
-The penal code remains in many former colonies, but has been repealed in Singapore.
+As per a Supreme Court of India judgement since 2018, the Indian Penal Code Section 377 is used to convict non-consensual sexual activities among homosexuals with a minimum of ten years' imprisonment extended to life imprisonment.
 It has been used to criminalize third gender people, such as the apwint in Myanmar.
-In 2018, British Prime Minister Theresa May acknowledged how the legacies of British colonial anti-sodomy laws continue to persist today in the form of discrimination, violence, and death.
+In 2018, then British Prime Minister Theresa May acknowledged how the legacies of such British colonial anti-sodomy laws continue to persist today in the form of discrimination, violence, and even death.

 History

 Although the act of sodomy was sometimes prosecuted in England under British common law, it was first codified in the British empire as Section 377 in the Indian Penal Code as "carnal intercourse against the order of nature" in 1860.
-Section 377 was then exported to other colonies and even to England itself, providing the legal model for the act of 'buggery' in the Offenses Against the Person Act (1861).
-Alok Gupta wrote for a Human Rights Watch report in 2008 that the British intended for the code to prevent Christian colonial subjects from "corruption" and condition colonized subjects undergoing Christianization to conform to colonial authority.
+Section 377 was then exported to other colonies and even to England itself, providing the legal model for the act of 'buggery' in the Offences Against the Person Act (1861).
+Alok Gupta wrote for a Human Rights Watch report in 2008 that the British intended for the code to prevent Christian colonial subjects from "corruption", and to condition colonized subjects undergoing Christianization to conform to colonial authority.
+This consequently had a big impact on colonial-era sexuality in India.

 Although Section 377 did not explicitly include the word homosexual, it has been used to prosecute homosexual activity.
-The provision was introduced by authorities in the Raj in 1862 as Section 377 of the Indian Penal Code and functioned as the legal impetus behind the criminalization of what was referred to as, "unnatural offenses" throughout the various colonies, in several cases with the same section number.
+The provision was introduced by authorities in the Raj in 1862 as Section 377 of the Indian Penal Code and functioned as the legal impetus behind the criminalization of what was referred to as, "unnatural offences" throughout the various colonies, in several cases with the same section number.

+In Singapore, a similar law called Section 377A of the Singapore Penal Code was introduced in 1938 by the colonial government that had also criminalized sex between men.
+In 2022, then Prime Minister Lee Hsien Loong had announced that the provision would be repealed.
+It was repealed on 29 November 2022 when the bill passed in Parliament.

+Where Section 377 remains in force

-Although most colonies have since gained independence through statehood since Section 377 was implemented, it remains in the penal codes of the following countries:
+Although most colonies have since gained independence through statehood since Section 377 was implemented, it remains in the penal codes of the following countries, all of which were formerly a part of the British Empire: